lostallmymoney/Razer_Mouse_Linux/README.md

 # Razer Mouse Linux
 ..also can accept other devices by adding the files.
 Contact me to add devices.
-Currently supporting X11 AND WAYLAND.
+Currently supporting X11 AND WAYLAND.(Ubuntu & flavors & anything you can install the dependencies on)

 Now with app auto profiles !